-Preterm or premature birth introduction
+Introduction to preterm or premature birth

 Premature birth is a delivery before 37 completed weeks of the pregnancy.
 Preterm labor or other complications such as premature rupture of fetal membranes or multiples can lead to premature birth.
 Premature birth is the #1 reason for neonatal morbidity and mortality.
 About 75% of neonatal deaths are due to babies born too early.

-Newborns and babies who are born too early are more likely to have health problems than babies born on time.
+Newborns and babies who are born too early are more likely to have more health problems than babies born on time.
 These complications include lung, brain and bowel issues.

 Some women are more likely than others to have preterm labor and premature birth.
 They are at risk for premature births.
-In certain conditions it's possible to reduce your risk factors to help make you less likely to have preterm labor.
+In certain conditions, it's possible to reduce your risk factors to help make you less likely to have preterm labor.

-One step in preventing occasionally preterm births is to learn the signs of preterm labor and what to do if they happen to you.
+One step in preventing preterm births is to learn the signs of preterm labor and what to do if they happen to you.

-High risk factors for preterm and premature births
+High-risk factors for preterm and premature births:

-- Having previously had a premature birth
+- Previous premature birth

 - Previous premature rupture of fetal membranes